Reben80/Data110-32213/Week5_HW_Titanic.md

 ## Overview

-In this assignment, you'll delve into the Titanic dataset to explore the relationship between passengers' ages, their survival status, and gender.
+In this assignment, you'll work into the Titanic dataset to explore the relationship between passengers' ages, their survival status, and gender.
 You'll employ various data visualization techniques, including histograms, pyramid-style plots, and Kernel Density Estimate (KDE) plots, to uncover insights into how these factors influenced survival rates.

 ## Objectives